aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/_index.md

 ---

-## Final Project presentations and exhibition (April 4, 2025)
+## Final Project presentations (April 1, 2026)

 Present your work on the last day of the course.
-Either just as a presentation or work towards having your work exhibited in one way or another.

-### Embodied Interaction | Open Studio Exhibition

-We will use the Experimental Studio 1 as an Open Studio style exhibition space so that more people can experience the works.

-{{<hint info>}}
-- Dates: April 7–11
-{{</hint>}}
+We will have two spaces available:
+- Experimental Studio 1
+- Digital Studio

 ---

-## Final project documentation (April 18, 2025)
+## Final project documentation (April 24, 2026)

 It is extremely important to document your work well.
 This is not useful just for this course but for your portfolio as well.